erickhan/pxdocs/content/reference/CLI/storagepolicy.md

     Replication Status   :  Detached
 ```

-## Delete Storage Policy
+## Deleting Storage Policies

-Use pxctl storage-policy delete policyname to delete storage policy.
-If you need to delete default policy --force flag is required.
+Use `pxctl storage-policy delete <policy-name>` to delete a storage policy.
+If you want to delete the default policy, the `--force` flag is required.

 ```
 # pxctl stp delete  devpol